CB721/clef-co/README.md

             * Populated with information about their last order, contact form, last rating and a message from the company for that month
                 * If rating is below three stars, they are asked to submit a contact form
         * User status is determined based on the length of time since they created the account
-            * The images displayed are based off the four statuses
+            * The images displayed are based off the four statuses (Beginner, Novice, Expert, Master)
-    * Scrolling down, the user is presented with the last three viewed products are displayed
+    * Scrolling down, the user is presented with the last three viewed products
-    * After that, all of the orders for the user are displayed, most recent first
+    * After that, the user has the option of displaying all of their orders starting with the most recent
     * At the bottom of the page, they are given the option to delete their account
         * If they choose to not delete the account, the page is scrolled to the top
         * If they do delete their account, their account is deleted and they are redirected to the create account page
 * Cart
-    * Every time the user adds an item to the cart, it is saved to the database
+    * Every time the user adds an item to the cart it is saved to the database
-    * Only one cart can be available for a user at a time, once an order is completed, it is converted into an order
+    * Only one cart can be available for a user at a time.
+Once an order is completed it is converted into an order
     * The cart is pulled from the API on every page using Redux
     * If an item is already in the cart, a notification appears letting the user know
     * Checking out